 Grant Thornton (Cyprus) Limited (the "Company") is incorporated in Cyprus as a limited liability company under the provisions of the Cyprus Companies Law, Cap.
 113, with a registration number 267530.
-As at 31st of December 2023, the Board of Directors (the "Board") comprised of fourteen (14) directors, two (2) of which are acting as non-executive directors.
+As at 31st of December 2024, the Board of Directors (the "Board") comprised of fifteen (15) directors, one (1) of which is acting as non-executive director.
+The leadership team comprises of both equity and salaried partners.